 A lot of times parents will want their children to read the same books they read as a child.
 The problem here is that is that your book may not be aligned with your child’s interests.
 “Don’t cling to your past,” says Ms. Young.
 “Keep in mind what your goal is…to get your kids reading!”

-How to Choose a Just Right Book
+How to Choose Just the Right Book

 The title needs to be of interest – otherwise, your child will never even pick the book up!
 So, offer up several books that are in their interest area and let them browse them.